Intercropping | 10 Types, Advantages and Disadvantages

 7. Multi-Storied Intercropping

-Mostly, this method is adopted for plantation crops.
+• Mostly, this method is adopted for plantation crops which are perennial like Apples, cherries, tea, rubber, coconut.

 8. Alley cropping

-Alley cropping is a kind of agroforestry system where intercrops are grown in the alleys of trees and hedges, etc.
+• Alley cropping is an agroforestry system where intercrops are grown in the alleys of trees, hedges, etc.

 9. Guard Crops

-Guard crops are mainly planted with a view to protect the main crop.
+• Guard crops are mainly planted to protect the main crop without expectation of gains due to yield

-Example: Safflower with thorny bushes can protect other crops.
+Example: Safflower with thorny bushes can protect other regular crops from grazing animals.

 10. Trap cropping

-Traps crops like marigolds and mustard, etc., are intercropped in between the main crop to trap various insect pests.
+• Trap crops like marigolds and mustard, etc., are intercropped between the main crop to trap various insect pests.

 11. Filler Cropping